 The magic of memory foam lies in its ability to conform perfectly to your foot's contours.
 It’s a material that responds to your body's heat and pressure, creating a custom impression that cradles your foot.
 At Aetrex, we use a plush, slow recovery IQ150™ memory foam that immediately conforms to the shape of your foot, providing extraordinary comfort from the moment you step in.
 This personalized fit does more than just feel good; it helps distribute pressure evenly across your foot, which can relieve stress on sore spots.
 By absorbing the impact of walking and standing, memory foam makes every step feel a little lighter and a lot more comfortable.

-The Role of Arch Support in Pain Relief
+Why Arch Support is Key for Pain Relief

 While memory foam provides that initial "ahh" feeling of comfort, the arch support is the component that delivers long-term relief.
 Arch support is essential for maintaining proper foot alignment.
 Quality insoles are designed to provide a great mix of comfort and support, helping to keep your feet in the right position.
 This alignment can help prevent the pain associated with mild to moderate pronation, where the foot rolls inward.
 By supporting the arch, these insoles can help alleviate strain not just in your feet, but also in your ankles, knees, and even your back.
 If you're unsure what kind of support you need, using an Orthotic Finder can help you identify the perfect match for your arch type and lifestyle.